 “I love being able to fully participate in conversations again!”

-Hearing aid batteries are obviously essential to powering the circuitry that enables you to hear, and it’s one of the hearing aid accessories that we get the most questions about.
-Some of the newer models are coming out with rechargeable batteries, while many styles still require the use of disposables.
+Hearing aid batteries are essential to powering the circuitry that enables you to hear with your new hearing devices, and it’s one of the hearing aid accessories that we get the most questions about.
+Some of the newer models have rechargeable batteries, while many styles still require the use of disposable batteries.
 Here are a few of the most common questions people ask our audiologists about hearing aid batteries, but please feel free to call us at 888-638-5095 anytime you have questions about hearing aids, batteries, hearing tests or any other aspect of your hearing healthcare!

 How can I tell which kind of hearing aid batteries my hearing aids need?

-When you select your hearing aids, our audiologist will make sure that you know what kind of hearing aid batteries you need.
-Generally speaking, hearing aid batteries are color and number coded for ease in re-ordering, however.
+When you select your hearing aids, your Hearing Health Solutions audiologist will make sure that you know what kind of hearing aid batteries you need.
+Generally speaking, hearing aid batteries are color- and number-coded for ease in re-ordering.
 For example:

 - Blue = 675